marianafpereira/FABAMAQ_Challenge/README.md

 ## Features
 1. User Listing: View a list of users with the ability to search and filter.
 2. CRUD Operations: Create, read, update, and delete users.
-3. User Details Page: View detailed information about a user, including their posts and comments.
+3. User Details Page: View detailed information about a user.
-4. User Statistics: View statistics related to the user, such as the number of posts and comments.
+4. User Posts And Comments Page: View posts and comments from user including their statistics related to the user, such as the number of posts and comments.

 ## Technologies Used
 - React: For building the user interface.